 Students are expected to attend class at the scheduled times and as instructed by their professor, regardless of their remote or in-person status.
 As during normal times, students must communicate with their professor if they will not be attending class prior to the class meeting time.
 If they cannot communicate their absence prior to class time, they should notify their professor as soon as possible.

-Also, due to the continued uncertainty surrounding the pandemic, there will be no spring break in the spring 2021 semester.
+There will be no spring break in the spring 2021 semester.
 The spring semester will begin one week later on Wednesday, January 27, 2021, and the end of the term will remain unchanged.
 Here is the complete 2020-21 academic calendar.

-Approved face coverings include, but are not limited to, cloth masks (e.g. homemade sewn, quick cut, bandana), surgical masks, and N-95 respirators.
+Approved face coverings include, but are not limited to, cloth masks (e.g. homemade sewn, quick cut), surgical masks, and N-95 respirators.The College has updated its guidance to prohibit the use of neck gaiters or bandanas as face coverings on campus.
 Face shields (without a mask) are not an acceptable face covering.
 Also, consistent with CDC recommendations, masks with one-way valves or vents are not permitted on campus.
-Learn more about use of PPE on campus.
+Learn more about PPE guidelines on campus.

 For those with health conditions, remote learning is the primary accommodation.
-If students are taking a course that requires face-to-face instruction, they should be in contact with their academic adviser or the chair of their department to discuss whether they will be able to complete the course in fall 2020 remotely or if they need to defer the courses to a future semester (for example, a practicum or internship, CPR, etc.)
+If students are taking a course that requires face-to-face instruction, they should be in contact with their academic adviser or the chair of their department to discuss whether they will be able to complete the course remotely or if they need to defer the courses to a future semester (for example, a practicum or internship, CPR, etc.)

 Students interested in requesting a COVID-19-related medical accommodation should submit their request to email@example.com.
 The request should provide all the relevant information on appropriate letterhead from a medical professional.
 Accommodations will be given on a case-by-case basis as the health and safety of the entire Manhattan College community will be taken into consideration.